ARMmbed/mbed-os-5-docs/docs/tools/fastmodels/fastmodels.md

 For more details on Fast Models and FVPs, please reference further documentation about [Arm Fast Models](https://developer.arm.com/products/system-design/fast-models) or [FVPs](https://developer.arm.com/products/system-design/fixed-virtual-platforms).

-The [Arm DS-5 Development Studio](https://developer.arm.com/products/software-development-tools/ds-5-development-studio) also provides Fast Models targets.
-You can visit the [Arm Developer Store](https://store.developer.arm.com/store/embedded-iot-software-tools/arm-ds-5-development-studio) to purchase a DS-5 Development Studio license.
-To load a compiled Mbed OS image onto a DS-5 Fast Models platform, such as the FVP_MPS2_Cortex-M0, you need to add your DS-5 installation's `bin` folder to your system `PATH`.
-For example: `C:\Program Files\DS-5 v5.29.1\bin`.

 ### Supported Fast Models FVPs

 Mbed OS has enabled working with following FVPs Cortex-M family with the MPS2 platforms: